-- 1. the consolidated statement of financial position as at December 31, 2021; - 2. the following consolidated statements for the year 2021: the income statement, the statements of comprehensive income, changes in equity and cash flows; and - 3. the notes comprising a summary of the significant accounting policies and other explanatory information. - The company financial statements comprise: - 1. the parent company statement of financial position as at December 31, 2021; - 2. the parent company income statement for the year 2021; and - 3. the notes comprising a summary of the accounting policies and other explanatory information.
+- the consolidated statement of financial position as at December 31, 2022; - the following consolidated statements for the year 2022: the income statement, the statements of other comprehensive income, changes in equity and cash flows; and - the notes comprising a summary of the significant accounting policies and other explanatory information.

+The parent company financial statements comprise:

+- the parent company statement of financial position as December 31, 2022; - the parent company income statement for the year 2022; and - 3 the notes comprising a summary of the accounting policies and other explanatory information.

-Basis of our opinion
+Basis for our opinion